 Eating consistently healthy can be a bitch, especially if you’re busy.
 Which, who the hell isn’t busy?
-Everyone is juggling at least 15 different things, a couple of which are probably kids and a job.
+Everyone is juggling at least 15 different things, a couple of which are probably kids and a job or two.

 This makes the juggling act really damn hard because who wants to drop their kids on their head?
-If I had kids I might, which is why I’m not having kids.
+If I had kids I might make that mistake, which is why I’m not having kids.
 But that’s not the point.